 to their firepower and tanks firing up at them will suffer a penalty.

 Anti-Tank Fire - The actual hit and kill process is very simple.
 The armour value is deducted from the attack value to give a hit and kill number.
 This number can be modified as mentioned above.
 A D10 is rolled and if the result is equal to or less than the modified hit and kill number, then the target is destroyed.
 You will note that the attack value of the T-34(M43) is 9.
 The frontal armour of a Tiger 1 is also 9.
-Nine deducted from nine is zero, this number cannot be rolled on a D10, so in straight fire fight, without some assistance via die roll modifiers, the T-34 cannot take out the Tiger frontally .... except, if using 'critical hits' from the optional rules, on rolling a '1', there is a chance that a critical hit will follow and that itself might generate an unconfirmed kill, which itself is subject to another die roll - so in all, it's rather a slim chance (3% if my maths is up to it - which it probably isn't) of causing a knock-out that way.
+Nine deducted from nine is zero, this number cannot be rolled on a D10, so in straight fire fight, without some assistance via die roll modifiers, the T-34 cannot take out the Tiger frontally .... except, if using 'critical hits' from the optional rules, on rolling a '1', there is a chance that a critical hit will follow and that itself might generate an unconfirmed kill, which itself is subject to another die roll (run another attack and +6 to the firepower value), so all-in-all, it's rather a slim chance of causing a knock-out that way.
 For the field test, we will not be using critical hits.

 Field tests - We will assume that a T-34 is moving towards a Tiger and the Tiger is firing opprtunity fire frontally on flat ground.

-At 21 to 30 hexes - It must take a proficiency test (drm's, +2 for Op.
-Fire, +2 for range), so a 50% chance of passing the test.
-Then on the hit and kill roll, there is a +1 drm for range, the Tiger then has a 60% of knocking out the T-34.
+At 21 to 30 hexes - It must take a proficiency test (with proficiency lowered by -2 for Op.
+Fire, -2 for range), so the Tiger's Proficiency of 9 drops to a 5, giving a 50% chance of passing the test.
+Then on the hit and kill roll, there is a -1 to the firepower for range, the Tiger then has a 60% of knocking out the T-34.

 At 20 hexes, those chances increase to 60% and 70% respectively.